camel ride at sea level

 dead sea unsplash 2

 At a mere 25-minute drive east of Jerusalem is the Dead Sea, one of the most extraordinary places on the planet.
-Its therapeutic water, stunning desert landscapes and iconic archaeological sites, makes the Dead Sea one of the most popular tour destinations in Israel.
-Our guided tour proposal will take you to this majestic part of the Holy Land and provide you with an exclusive tour experience.
+Its therapeutic water, stunning desert landscapes, and iconic archaeological sites make the Dead Sea one of the most popular tour destinations in Israel.
+This private guided tour will take you through breathtaking scenery and unforgettable historic sites while providing an exclusive and personal travel experience.

 Itinerary of the Day